mikeizbicki/cmc-csci040/topic_00_HTML/README.md

    > For the project, you will also have to get links from other webpages.
    > So now would also be a good time to trade these links (although it's not explicitly required for the lab).

-1. Upload the url to your completed webpage to sakai.
+1. Upload the url to your completed webpage to canvas.